nix-community/vscode-nix-ide/README.md

 * When `Language Server` support is not enabled the following tools are used to
   + Formatting support
-    - with the help of [nixpkgs-format](https://github.com/nix-community/nixpkgs-fmt)
+    - with the help of [nixpkgs-format](https://github.com/nix-community/nixpkgs-fmt) or other tools as specified by the `nix.formatterPath` option
   + Error Report
     - Using `nix-instantiate` errors reported